philc/vimium/README.md

     F       open a link in a new tab r       reload
     gs      view source
-    i       enter insert mode -- all commands will be ignored until you hit esc to exit yy      copy the current url to the clipboard yf      copy a link url to the clipboard gf      cycle forward to the next frame
+    i       enter insert mode -- all commands will be ignored until you hit Esc to exit yy      copy the current url to the clipboard yf      copy a link url to the clipboard gf      cycle forward to the next frame